klebgenomics/Kaptive/docs/db/overview.md

 threshold to be considered 'unique'.
 Some genes (such as the core assembly machinery) will be highly similar, however the genes responsible for the polysaccharide structural diversity are expected to be more variable.
-The specific identity thresholds vary across species.
+The default identity thresholds vary across species and are defined by the database curators within the database [metadata file](./curation.md).

 ## :lucide-database: Available Databases